How To Get A Matte Finish On Resin

 Gently sand the cured resin surface using the selected fine-grit sandpaper.
 The goal is to break up the smooth, glossy surface by creating tiny abrasions or scuffs.
 This process helps diffuse light, giving the resin a matte appearance.

-Ensure that you sand the entire surface consistently.
-Pay extra attention to any areas that may have a particularly high gloss, as these might require a bit more sanding to achieve an even matte finish.
+Pay extra attention to any areas that may have a particularly high gloss, as these might require a bit more sanding to get an even matte finish.

-See our complete guide on how to sand epoxy resin.
+See this complete guide on how to sand epoxy resin.

 2. Brush On Matte Coating